 Generally, Schmidt seems to be rather optimistic about everything.
 Which is nice.
 He even repeatedly claims that he wants to “become Chinese”.
 Which is weird.
 You would think that one might want to master the language first.
-Anyway, CYS is also a former Maoist, a detail which he shares whenever he can.
-But that only put me off a little bit.
+Also, Schmidt is a former Maoist, a detail which he shares whenever he can.
+Which is gross..

 Christian Y. Schmidt lost in translation

-But then there are some negative things as well: CYS tries a bit too hard to make a point of being a friend of China.
+But then there are some negative things as well: Schmidt tries a bit too hard to make a point of being a friend of China.
 Yes, you like the place, and why wouldn’t you?
-But you don’t have to become a 100% yes-man in the process?
+But did you have to become a 100% yes-man in the process?

 “The Chinese know nothing of sentimental good-byes.
-They just say „see you“, turn around and go their separate ways.”
+They just say ‘see you’, turn around and go their separate ways.”

 Just where do you get stuff like this?